 Thirdly, it means educating students with the skills to manage their own learning throughout life, so they can continue to learn after graduation.
 Life-long learning, especially given expectations about rapid developments impacting the future of work, is now an imperative of governments around the world committing to developing a skilled workforce.
 With the pandemic likely to induce a global recession, demonstrable and certifiable skills will become key to securing and retaining work.

 As governments shift their funding models to outcome-based funding, giving emphasis to the connection between learning and employment, the “global competencies” needed for work and sustainable development coupled with the skills related to specific employment opportunities are being given new emphasis.

 New Student Expectations

-Student demographics have been changing for some considerable time – more mature students, more students combining work and study, more students looking for flexible learning options.
+Student demographics have been changing for some considerable time – more mature students, more students combining work and study, and more students looking for flexible learning options.
 While school leavers are still an important segment of the college and university student body, they no longer are the dominant drivers of the strategies pursued by the institutions which look to broader markets, especially international markets.